rattones/video-custom-controls/README.md

 - Open any website with a video.
 - The default controls will be hidden and replaced by the custom controls.
+- Hover over the video to expand the full control panel.
-- Use the play/pause, rewind, forward, and volume buttons as needed.
+- Use the restart, play/pause, rewind, forward, volume slider, and speed buttons as needed.
+- Left-click the speed button to increase playback speed, right-click to decrease.
+- The controls automatically minimize to a slim progress bar when your cursor moves away.

 ## Project Structure